6. The New Data Ingestion Process

 The job run is an automated pipeline that executes the tasks of 1) landing Survey123 data into Azure and, 2) moving the landed Survey123 data to Bronze stage sequentially without running any notebook.

-If your job run succeeds, you Survey123 data will appear under the bronze folder in the ns-ii-tech-dev-catalog.
+If your job run succeeds, you Survey123 data will appear under the bronze schema in the ns-ii-tech-dev-catalog.
 You can see all of your data in the bronze stage by going to Catalog>ns-ii-tech-dev-catalog>Bronze.
 The data is broken down into the sublayers and subtables that make up your form as seen in ArcGIS Online.